battlecode/battlecode-server-2017/specs.md

 A mine must be defused to be removed from the map.
 To defuse a mine, a soldier must be adjacent to the mine.
 It must take 12 (`GameConstants.MINE_DEFUSE_DELAY`) turns to defuse the mine, during which it cannot perform other actions and cannot auto-attack.
 If the soldier is killed during this time, the mine is not defused.
 Soldiers can only defuse one mine at a time, and two soldiers trying to defuse the same mine won't defuse it any faster.
 Once the defusion upgrade is researched, the time it takes to defuse the mine is reduced to 5 (`GameConstants.MINE_DEFUSE_DEFUSION_DELAY`), and the soldier can defuse any mine within its sensor range.

 How defusion actually works is that soldiers target a square to defuse.
 They do not have to know there is a mine there to defuse.
-After the defusion time, any enemy or neutral mine in that location will be removed, even if they aren't able to sense it, and even if the mine was not there when the soldier started defusing.

-You cannot defuse your own team's mines.
+After the defusion time, any mine in that location will be removed, even if they aren't able to sense it, and even if the mine was not there when the soldier started defusing.
+You can accidentally defuse your own mines.
+If you defuse any mine, your opponent will be able to sense that there is no longer any mine there.

 ### Neutral mines